 Center for Global Education

-The Center for Global Education is Providence College’s hub for international activity, including development and coordination of student opportunities abroad, facilitating faculty opportunities abroad, and programming directed toward the development of an internationalized campus.
+The Center for Global Education is Providence College’s hub for international activity.
+This includes the development of student and faculty opportunities abroad as well as programming directed towards creating an internationalized campus.

 About the Center

-The Center of Global Education, in support of the educational mission of PC, aims to provide opportunities for transformative academic and cultural learning experiences to help students develop and acquire the knowledge, attitudes, and skills that will prepare them to:
+In support of the educational mission of PC, the CGE aims to provide opportunities for transformative academic and cultural experiences.
+The Center helps students develop and acquire the knowledge, attitudes, and skills that will prepare them to:

 - have a diverse and knowledgeable worldview;

 - comprehend the international dimensions of their major field of study;

 - develop cross-cultural sensitivity and adaptability; and